kiernans/obsidian/Computer Architecture/Pipelined Datapath.md

 Fails at NOR for some reason...???
 The NOR of 0000000a and 00000006 results in fffffff1, which seems to be correct for 32 bits.

 ![[Pasted image 20241110170347.png]]

+NOT ENOUGH MEMORY WAS ALLOCATED IN INSTRUCTION MEMORY CAUSING ONLY UP TO NOR INSTRUCTION TO BE LOADED INTO MEMORY AHHHHHHHHHHHHHHHHHHH (should be 0:255? or more)😭😭😭